Lie groups and Lie algebras: Borel subgroups and the flag manifold of a complex reductive Lie group

 \begin{theorem} Let $\a$ be a solvable Lie algebra over $\Bbb C$, $V$ a finite dimensional $\a$-module.
 Let $X\subset \Bbb P V$ be a closed $\a$-invariant subset.
 Then there exists $x\in X$ fixed by $\a$. \end{theorem}

 \begin{proof} The proof is by induction in $n=\dim \a$.
 The base $n=0$ is trivial, so we only need to justify the induction step.
 Since $\a$ is solvable, it has an ideal $\a'$ of codimension $1$.
-By the induction assumption, $Y:=X^{\a'}$ is a nonempty closed subset of $X$, so it suffices to show that the 1-dimensional Lie algebra $\a/\a'$ has a fixed point on $Y$.
+By the induction assumption, $Y:=X^{\a'}$ (the set of $\exp(\a')$-fixed points in $X$) is a nonempty closed subset of $X$, so it suffices to show that the 1-dimensional Lie algebra $\a/\a'$ has a fixed point on $Y$.
 Thus it suffices to prove the theorem for $n=1$.